Working with all stewards of the environment to accelerate conservation and community prosperity.

 The Enduring Earth initiative has emerged as a beacon of hope in response to these challenges.
 Central to our approach is a model known as project finance for permanence (PFP) – also referred to as a PFP, which secures long-term investment in conservation initiatives by tying sustained funding to tangible, measurable goals encompassing both social and environmental benefits.
 Projects are collaboratively designed, locally-led, nationally supported, sustainably funded, and highly accountable, with the goal to inhibit nature’s decline and produce robust conservation outcomes at a global scale.

-Partners in Enduring Earth have already worked with six countries, conserving more than 120 million hectares using the PFP approach.
-Looking ahead, by 2030 Enduring Earth aims to protect 600 million hectares in 20 PFPs worldwide.
+Looking ahead, by 2030 Enduring Earth aims to work in partnership to conserve and protect 600 million hectares of lands and waters in PFPs worldwide.
 This kind of durable and large-scale conservation, with a commitment to uphold the rights of communities and create sustainable economic growth, will benefit lives and livelihoods, reduce and offset carbon emissions, and secure biodiversity.

 Our Commitment